 - The first type of savings account is the most basic traditional/regular savings account.
 This type of account can be used for long term or short term savings.
 Most banks and credit unions offer traditional savings accounts, which offer a low APY and usually a monthly maintenance fee.
 A smaller minimum deposit is generally required.
 Typically, you are allowed up to 6 withdrawals a month with a penalty if you go over.
 If you are someone who needs more access to your savings account, this might not be for you.
 These types of accounts are easy to open by either visiting your local branch or going online through your existing bank.

 - A high yield savings account is for people who want to earn a higher APY with less fees.
 Usually found through online banks, these accounts may or may not have access through ATM withdrawals.
 The APY can change at any time, so there might not be consistent growth with your money, but you will never lose your money (as you could with investments).
 Banks use compound interest instead of simple interest, which means you are earning money based on what you have each month after gaining interest, instead of just on the original amount.
 Some high yield savings accounts can be accessed just as often as a traditional savings account, making this option a good choice for emergency savings.
-The drawbacks are that usually you need a higher minimum deposit, a higher balance requirements, and monthly fees.
+The drawbacks are that usually you need a higher minimum deposit, maintain higher balance requirements, and pay monthly fees.

 - Money market accounts (MMA) can combine the features of savings accounts with those of checking accounts.
 With MMA’s you might be able to access your account through ATM/debit card withdrawals, as well as with checks.
-There may be limitations imposed on how often you can withdraw from your account, but there is also a higher interest rate earned that with a traditional account.
+There may be limitations imposed on how often you can withdraw from your account, but there is also a higher interest rate earned than with a traditional account.
 A higher minimum deposit is often required, but a higher balance kept can reward you with higher interest rates.
 Monthly fees may be imposed, depending on your bank.

 - If you are putting a large sum of money away for an extended period of time, and you want that money to earn a high interest rate, a certificate of deposit (CD) may be for you.
 This type of savings is based on time, which means that you cannot access your money until the required time is up.
 This type of savings is good for large purchases later on (down payments on house) or for long term savings.
 Once the time is up (the CD matures), you can withdraw or roll it over into another CD.
 Online banks usually offer better interest rates than branch banking, but it is best to shop around to make sure.
 The longer you leave your money in, the better the rates will be.
 If you need to withdraw at an time before it matures, you will be forced to pay a penalty.
 The good news is there are no monthly fees.
 While some accounts (MMA’s for example) may change their APY depending on the Federal Reserve, CD’s offer a set interest rate.